Bio:

 Statement:

-My art is rooted in the belief that all things are connected—mineral, body, plant, mountain, breath.
-There is one vital energy and it moves through all things.
-I look across cultures and time, seeking archetypal narratives.
-I follow this thread like a memory, using clay to search for a truth that feels both ancient and unfinished.
+My art is rooted in the belief of one universal energy that is the source of all things—mineral, body, plant, mountain, breath.
+This primordial force moves through and connects us, eternally shifting from one form to the next.
+I follow this thread like a memory, working in clay to reclaim a truth that feels both ancient and alive.

-Through this work, I revive stories that have soothed me through the ecological and societal anxiety of our times.
-They remind me: nothing is fixed.
+Through this work, I am reminded: nothing is fixed.
 Everything changes.
 Everything returns.